ElusiveMind/probo-docker/README.md

 _Default: personal token here_
 The GitHub API token configured in your GitHub account.

+**GITHUB_WEBHOOK_PATH**
+_Default: /github-webhook_
+The endpoint of the GitHub webhook.
+This is used in the path configured in your webhook on GitHub.

+**GITHUB_WEBHOOK_SECRET**
+_Default: null_
+This value should be modified to a secure string as well.
+This is a random token containing a string value that you select and will need to be used when you configure your webhook in GitHub.

 **GITLAB_CLIENT_KEY**
 _Default: null_
 The GitLab client key configured in your GitLab application.